-Economic changes: The Housing Assessment for the District projects the economic growth at 3% GVA per annum in the Plan period, leading to and additional 380 jobs per annum.
+Economic changes: The Housing Assessment for the District projects the economic growth at 3% GVA per annum in the Plan period, leading to an additional 380 jobs per annum.
 On a straightforward population proportionate calculation, the average job creation in the Parish would therefore be around 17 per annum through the 20 year Plan period.
 Such job creation of 340 over the Plan period, based on 55% of the population being typically 'economically active', leads to a population increase on the Parish of 620, and a corresponding housing need of 270.
-However, again due to the District Plan allocation of development sites around Burgess Hill, a part of this growth will be diverted to that development.